-One of the most valuable babysteps in your routines is feeding your family.
+One of the most valuable baby steps in your routine is feeding your family.
 Once you’re ready and taken care of (showered and dressed to shoes) you can take care of your family.
-Notice the order this is done: taking care of you first is essential to being able to take care of your family.
+Notice the order this is done: taking care of yourself first is essential to being able to take care of your family.
 No one likes a martyr in a bathrobe with an ugly attitude!

 You’ve heard me talk about the incredible value of the family dinner table for years now.
 You know this is my passion and mission, to see families back at the dinner table enjoying one another and reconnecting on a daily basis as much as possible.
 But I want to add some more “beads” to this necklace to help you grasp how much is riding on this simple piece of family furniture:

 - CASA’s 1998 Teen Survey found that teens that eat dinner with their parents twice a week or less were four times more likely to smoke cigarettes, three times more likely to smoke marijuana, and nearly twice as likely to drink as those who ate dinner with their parents six or seven times a week.